Ramsey Campbell: The 2020s: The Wise Friend to present

 Campbell's 2022 novel Fellstones is oriented around the author's love of classical music and is squarely in the tradition of British folk horror, as a young man suffers in later life unwanted attention from a family that adopted him in childhood and that still lives in a village occupied by seven standing stones; the novel is a return to themes of cosmicism.
 The Lonely Lands (2023) explores themes of the afterlife as a man loses his wife to Covid and experiences communications from her after death.
 But other less welcome people also return and he must do what he can to protect her from them.
 The Incubations (2024) focuses on post-WWII Anglo-German relations as young man who had a childhood penfriend in Germany gets involved in a myth that infects his homecoming after a trip abroad.
-Campbell has recently completed a new novel entitled An Echo of Children and is working on another called The Ancestral.
+Campbell's latest novel is An Echo of Children, a fast-paced narrative in which two grandparents suspect their grandson is being mistreated by his parents in the context of a possible supernatural possession.
+Campbell has just completed a new novel called Ancestral and is currently writing a new one called The Embodiments.